jefhar/data_recipes/README.md

 # Data Recipes

- This repository contains several GES DISC data recipes to demonstrate how to work with Earth Science Data.
-This repository contains everything a user needs to run a GES DISC Jupyter Notebook on your computer without having to install anything besides docker.
+ This repository contains Jupyter Notebooks for the Python-3-Bootcamp course.
+This repository contains everything a user needs to run a Python-3-Bootcamp Jupyter Notebook on your computer without having to install anything besides docker.

 # How to Install Docker